mashrin/UrbanSound-Spectrogram/README.md

  - The package to create the spectrogram.
  - Sample sound classification neural network using these spectrogram.
  - Spectrogram creation for other well-known audio dataset.

+### Contributors

+Mashrin Srivastava

+Saumya Suvarna

+This work was done a couple of years back for our Graphics and Multimedia course project at VIT University.

 ### Reference:
 [1] https://urbansounddataset.weebly.com/